talismanco/casa/README.md

 ---

-This is the setup I use on all my machines.
-The installation process is very simple and allows me to get up and running on any new machine in a matter of seconds.
+This is the setup that the [Lunaris](https://github.com/lunaris-studios) team uses to maintain identical build / development environments.
+The installation process is very simple and allows for anyone to bootstrap and new development environment on any new machine in a matter of seconds.
 The following is run on a pristine Ubuntu machine with `git`, `curl` and `make`
 available: